Medically reviewed by Drugs.com. Last updated on Mar 25, 2022.

 A Holter monitor test may be done if a traditional electrocardiogram (ECG or EKG) doesn't provide enough details about the heart's condition.
 If the irregular heartbeats are infrequent, a longer term monitor called an event recorder may be needed.

 Some personal devices, such as smartwatches, offer electrocardiogram monitoring.
 Ask your health care provider if this is an option for you.

-A Holter monitor uses electrodes and a recording device to track your heart's rhythm for 24 to 72 hours.
-Your doctor can print an electrocardiogram strip using the data on the recording device to see your heart's rhythm during the period you wore the monitor.
+A Holter monitor uses electrodes and a recording device to track the heart's rhythm for 24 to 72 hours.
+A health care provider can print an electrocardiogram strip using the data on the recording device to see the heart's rhythm during the period the monitor was worn.

 Why it's done

 A health care provider may recommend a Holter monitor if you have:

 - Signs and symptoms of an irregular heart rhythm (arrhythmia)